Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Introduction

-To address the aforementioned challenges, we propose a novel exogenous variable-enhanced spatio-temporal forecasting framework, \model, which is built upon a core ``select, then balance'' paradigam to systematically exploit and integrate the contributions of exogenous variables, thereby improving overall predictive performance.
-The framework adopts a modular and flexible design that allows seamless integration with a wide range of mainstream spatio-temporal backbone networks.
-Specifically, \ding{182} we introduce an adaptive selection mechanism through a latent-space gated expert module, which projects both endogenous and multi-source exogenous variables into a condition latent space and activates specialized expert sub-networks via a gating mechanism.
-This enables the model to automatically select and combine the most informative exogenous factors.
-The module exhibits strong representational capacity and adaptability, effectively capturing relevant signals while suppressing irrelevant or redundant information, thus alleviating inconsistencies caused by variable heterogeneity.
-To address the imbalance between types of exogenous variables, \ding{183} we design a dual-branch siamese network architecture that independently models past and future exogenous information.
-These recomposed representations are fed into dual versions of any given spatio-temporal backbone to learn evolutionary patterns, and a context-aware balancer is employed to dynamic fusion and produce the final prediction.
+To address these limitations, we propose \model, a novel framework governed by a ``select-then-balance'' paradigm designed to systematically exploit exogenous variables. \model features a modular design compatible with diverse spatio-temporal backbones.
+We introduce a Latent Space Gated Expert Module that projects endogenous and exogenous variables into a shared latent space, utilizing a gating mechanism to adaptively select informative factors while suppressing noise.
+To mitigate type imbalance, we design a dual-branch Siamese architecture that decouples the modeling of past and future exogenous contexts.
+These representations are processed by dual backbones and integrated via a context-aware balancer to generate the final prediction.

 In summary, our key contributions are as follows: